-- Candidates complete a minimum of 405 hours in (Pre-K-3) classroom.
-These hours are composed of the full school day plus all contractual obligations of the mentor teacher for the entire 15-week semester.
-Candidates are required to complete at least one major field experience (in a Pre-K or K setting) - Candidates are expected to observe, assist, and co-teach with the mentor teacher.
+- Candidates complete a minimum of 405 hours in (Pre-K-5) classroom.
+These hours are composed of the full school day plus all contractual obligations of the mentor teacher for the entire 15-week semester. - Candidates are expected to observe, assist, and co-teach with the mentor teacher.
 Candidates will be observed a total of six times in the classroom by the CSU supervisor and twice by the mentor teacher.
 For each observation, the candidate must provide a full lesson plan 48 hours in advance. - At the midpoint and end of the semester, the candidate will participate in a "triad meeting" with the university supervisor and mentor teacher to assess progress in the course and complete the CPAST scoring tool.
 The final Triad CPAST score will determine the semester grade.